siteparts/asset/README.md

 ...
 ```

-Create the AssetHelper and you can start generating cache busted asset urls:
+Create the AssetHelper and you can start generating cache busted assets URLs:

 ```php
 use SiteParts\Asset\AssetHelper;